imchillin/CMTool/README.md

 ### Prerequisites

 You need to have .NET framework installed on your computer, version 4.6.2 or higher.
 You can download it [here](https://dotnet.microsoft.com/download/dotnet-framework).
-You might also need to have „C++ Redistributable 2012-2019” installed to have Saintcoinach working properly, grab it from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ### Installing